OfficeDev/office-js-docs-pr/docs/word/dictionary-task-pane-add-ins.md

 ![A dictionary app displaying a definition](../images/dictionary-agave-01.jpg)

-It is up to you to determine whether clicking the  **See More** link in the dictionary add-in's HTML UI displays more information within the task pane or opens a separate browser window to the full webpage for the selected word or phrase.
+It is up to you to determine if clicking the  **See More** link in the dictionary add-in's HTML UI displays more information within the task pane or opens a separate browser window to the full webpage for the selected word or phrase.
 Figure 2 shows the  **Define** context menu command that enables users to quickly launch installed dictionaries.
 Figures 3 through 5 show the places in the Office UI where the dictionary XML services are used to provide definitions in Word 2013.

 *Figure 2.
 Define command in the context menu*